Venice travel tips for women

 There are so many great movies set in Venice that it is hard to pick the best but here is a selection that will make you want to visit even more.

-• Summertime, by David Lean: A typical story of woman escapes lief to Italy and falls in love with Katherine Hepburn.
+• Summertime, by David Lean: A typical story where a woman escapes life to Italy and falls in love with Katherine Hepburn.

 • Death in Venice, by Luchino Visconti: Not quite the romance story of other movies set in Venice but, like the book, this is a classic for the city.